Olympics-Istanbul clings to bid hopes as blows rain down

 Overlooking the waterway, mechanical diggers are tearing down Besiktas’ Inonu Stadium to make way for a state-of-the-art facility earmarked to stage rugby in 2020, and to the north construction of the city’s third suspension bridge is underway.

-To the south, Prime Minister Tayyip Erdogan is next month scheduled to open a rail tunnel beneath the straits to keep up with the transportation needs of a fast-growing city of 14 million people.
+To the south, Prime Minister Tayyip Erdogan is scheduled to open in October a rail tunnel beneath the straits to keep up with the transportation needs of a fast-growing city of 14 million people.
 A huge third Istanbul airport is also planned.

-But when the International Olympic Committee (IOC) votes on Saturday, the impressive development, Turkey’s growing economic clout and the experience of a fifth Olympic bid in the last six elections could be undermined by a series of blows which have rained down on the Istanbul campaign in recent months.
+But when the International Olympic Committee (IOC) votes on Sept.
+7, the impressive development, Turkey’s growing economic clout and the experience of a fifth Olympic bid in the last six elections could be undermined by a series of blows which have rained down on the Istanbul bid in recent months.

 Anti-government protests have rocked Turkey, doping bans have been slapped on dozens of its athletes and turmoil in the Middle East is deepening with the prospect of U.S.-led military intervention against neighbouring Syria.